dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 logistic structures of institions.
 Dealing with human nature necessitates changes to the belief systems themselves and not just the structures and processes of the institutions.
-The institutions must exemplify the beliefs and practices of the religion and if the followers cannot build robust institutions, then they will fall apart.
+The institutions must exemplify the beliefs and practices of the religion.
+If the followers cannot build robust institutions, then they will fall apart.

-- TODO: what to do with this
-- and, if we can foresee events in the future for which our descendents may lose the knowledge/tools to comprehend, then how do we preserve the authenticity of that prediction?
-  - especially when it needs to be obscured to protect the interests of the people preserving the message in the face of persecution
+### (Importance of Semiotics to Mythology)

+After learning linguistics, semiotics presented itself as another tool to quantify and analyze the structure of myth, belief and communication.

+- degrees of universiality of symbols
+  - symbols that are only known to a geographic region
+  - symbols whose meaning changes through time permanently
+    - symobls whose meaning through time changes cyclicly

+- an example of a universal symbol

-# The Shepherd as a Universal Symbol
+### The Shepherd as a Universal Symbol

 a well-recognized symbol for religions is that of the shepherd.
 Jesus was a shepherd, which was well known through out the middle east and